loop-payments/prisma-lint/README.md

-# prisma-lint (WIP)
+# prisma-lint

-A work-in-progress linter for Prisma schema files.
+A linter for Prisma schema files.

 ## Installation